moj-analytical-services/user-guidance/source/documentation/errors.md

 They seem to occur when R Studio has been unable to restore your session following a crash.
 Note the items in your R environment will no longer be there following a crash, and you'll need to re-run your scripts to bring your data back into memory.

 Crashes often occur when you run out of memory.
-For more about tracking and freeing memory in RStudio, see: [RStudio memory](annexes.html#rstudio-memory).
+For more information about tracking and reducing memory usage in RStudio, see the [RStudio memory usage](annexes.html#rstudio-memory-usage) section.

 ## Status Code 502 error message